H4m2a/Half-life-source-spawnmenu/README.md

 Modified myself the whole menu to make it compatible for Half-life: source.

-Tutorial: Drag the script file to the Half-life 2 folder, Half-life:source uses the Half-life 2 folder.
+Tutorial: Drag the script file called "debugoptions" to the Half-life 2 folder, Half-life: source uses the Half-life 2 folder.

 Tested on: